glennq/bgmcli/README.md

 from bgmcli.api import BangumiSession

 # to mark subject id 253 as watched, rate it 8, and add a few tags
-with BangumiSession('xxxxx@gmail.com', 'xxxxxx') as session:
+with BangumiSession('xxxxx@gmail.com', 'password') as session:
     coll = session.get_sub_collection('253')
     coll.c_status = 2
     coll.rating = 8